refinedev/refine/documentation/docs/tutorial/1-getting-started/mui/3-generate-crud-pages.md

 export default App;
 ```

+At this point, **refine** will automatically generate the CRUD pages for the `posts` resource based on the API response.

 ## Preview the generated pages

 Now that you have created your project, let's take a look at the CRUD pages that Inferencer has generated for us.